Funding Lab: Our first assignment has been assigned

 Wadiz Better P.L.U.S.” introduces Wadizkey initiatives and achievements aimed at the sustainable development of startups and small businesses, organized into five categories: △Partner △Local △Unique △Start-up △Social Impact.
 Through this program, we aim to continuously contribute to the expansion of the startup ecosystem by fostering a business model that promotes mutual growth with small businesses.

-We ask for your interest and support in Wadizefforts to create“a world where anyone can take on a challenge.”
+We ask for your interest and support for Wadizefforts to create“a world where anyone can take on a challenge.”

 Yeon Jin-guk, an intern researcher at the Funding Institute.
 Filled with determination and passion, Yeon Jin-guk has finally been assigned his first task.